What Should I Do About My Parents’ Debt?

 - Prepare to submit their final tax return – and be sure it's on time

 Protection for You

 Losing a parent is sure to be an overwhelming and emotional time.
-The last thing you want is to deal with the stress of collection calls.
-It’s therefore important to know your rights.
+The last thing you want is to deal with inheriting debt and the stress of debt collection calls.
+It's therefore important to know your rights.

-According to the Federal Trade Commission (FTC), you are protected by the Fair Debt Collection Practices Act (FDCPA).
+According to the Federal Trade Commission (FTC), you have protection from the Fair Debt Collection Practices Act (FDCPA).
 That means:

-- If you’re not the executor or otherwise authorized agent of the estate, debt collectors cannot legally discuss the debt with you.
+- Debt collectors cannot legally discuss the debt with you if you're not the executor or authorized agent of the estate.
 They may only ask you how to reach the estate.

 Wrapping it Up

-At a minimum, encourage your parents to prepare estate documents and leave important financial information in a secure, but known location for easy reference when the time comes.
+At a minimum, encourage your parents to prepare estate documents and leave crucial financial information in a secure but known location for easy reference when the time comes.